Trout Stocking Program

 This page is for general reference for trout fishing in Kansas.
 Please make sure to visit Kansas Wildlife, Parks and Tourism page for up to date information on rules and regulations.

 Kansas trout season runs Nov.
 1 – April 15.
+Click here for the stocking report.

 License and Permits: Kansas fishing license and trout permit is valid for a year from date of purchase.